ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-01-29-SAT-scores.md

 subtitle: "Category: Data Visualization"
 ---

-The purpose of this project is to explore a dataset of SAT scores from across the country and explore ways to effectively visualize the data.
+The purpose of this project is to explore a dataset of SAT scores from around the country and explore ways to effectively visualize the data.
 This data, taken from the College Board, gives the mean SAT math and verbal scores, and the participation rate for each state and the District of Columbia for the year 2001.
+This project will culminate in a [D3](https://d3js.org/) visualization of SAT scores mapped across the US.
 The exploratory analysis and plotting will be done in Python.

 First, we start by loading all the required Python packages and reading in the data as a list.